 We had a few years to ourselves, but it wasn’t quite the same.. and it was a challenge to somehow differentiate the event from any other evening or special occasion.
 One thing was for certain, however: we’d always phoned home.

 Subsequent years, we really embraced the tradition of Friendsgiving (Thanksgiving with friends).
 This sometimes meant we’d have to move the feast to Friday to accommodate schedules, but we didn’t mind if we got to share the holiday with others.

-Last year, my family moved to the Pacific Northwest, and I was finally able to celebrate with them once more.
+A few years ago, my family moved to the Pacific Northwest, and I was finally able to celebrate with them once more.
 They invited some of their new neighbors, and there was so. much. food.
-(Seriously, we had at least seven pies – three of which were pumpkin.)
+(Seriously, we had at least seven pies – including three pumpkin.)

 Aside from food, there are rituals and customs we uphold on this day of giving thanks.